edkempe/Marian/docs/CHAT_CLOSE.md

 # Closing a Development Session

+> **IMPORTANT**: The [Development Session Checklist](DEV_SESSION_CHECKLIST.md) is the authoritative source for development session procedures.
+This document provides additional context and detailed explanations for the checklist items.

 ## Important Guidelines
 1. Once the closing process begins:
    - DO NOT make any new code changes